rmcanany/SolidEdgeHousekeeper/README.md

   <img src="My%20Project/media/customize_property_list.png">
 </p>

-The **Available Properties** are populated by enabling `Use template properties in property dialogs` and clicking `Update`.
+The **Available Properties** are populated by clicking the `Update` button.
 You then use the `Customize` dialog to add, remove, and rearrange as needed.
 If you need a property not in the template, right-click the **Selected Properties** list and add it manually.

 **Property Set**

-In addition to entering the `Property name`, you must also select the `Property set`, either `System` or `Custom`.
+In addition to entering the `Property name`, you must also specify the `Property set`, either `System` or `Custom`.

 `System` properties are in every Solid Edge file.
 They include `Material`, `Project`, etc. Some are in English only, others are localized.

 `Custom` properties are ones that you create, probably in a template.
 Solid Edge also creates some Custom properties for you.
 These include `Exposed Variables` and output from the `Inspect > Physical Properties` command.
 The custom property names can be in any language.
 (In theory, at least -- not tested at this time.
 Not sure about the Solid Edge entries either.)

-If you made a customized property list, the `Property Set` will be populated automatically.
-Unless you added it manually, that is, in which case you'll have to select the appropriate one.
+Template properties will know their `PropertySet`.
+Unless you added it manually, that is, in which case you specify it yourself.

 **Comparison**